1995 Minnesota Twins season

+The 1995 Minnesota Twins season was the 35th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 14th season at Hubert H. Humphrey Metrodome and the 95th overall in the American League.

-Although the 1995 Minnesota Twins were separated from a world championship by only four years, it seemed like eons.
-Because of the 1994–95 Major League Baseball strike, the season got off to a late start.
+Due to the 1994–95 Major League Baseball strike, the season got off to a late start.
 However, it did not end soon enough, as the team finished with a 56–88 record and in last place in its division.
 The team found it impossible to compete against the runaway Cleveland Indians who won 100 games despite the shortened season and finished 44 games ahead of the Twins.
 By July, the team was trading away its veterans in a fire sale.
 Manager Tom Kelly might have preferred that the strike had continued.